-Grade rosters are now available in KSIS for grade entry.
-Grades for spring 2017 term are due by 5 p.m.
-Tuesday, May 16 for term courses with final exams given Monday, May 8 – Friday, May 12.
+Grades for the fall 2018 term are due by 5 p.m.
+Tuesday, Dec.
+18 for term courses with final exams given Monday, Dec.
+10 – Friday, Dec.
+14.

 Students will be able to view grades for regular courses in KSIS starting after 8 a.m.
-Wednesday, May 17.
+Wednesday, Dec.
+19.

 - Transferring grades from Canvas to KSIS